JuliaHealth/NeuroAnalyzer.jl/README.md

 First, download [Julia](https://julialang.org/downloads/) 1.0 or later.

-There are two branches of NeuroAnalyzer.jl:
+There are two branches of NeuroAnalyzer:
 - [stable](https://codeberg.org/AdamWysokinski/NeuroAnalyzer.jl/src/branch/master): released once per month, recommended for research tasks
-- [devel](https://codeberg.org/AdamWysokinski/NeuroAnalyzer.jl/src/branch/dev): a rolling release for NeuroAnalyzer.jl developers, not for production use
+- [devel](https://codeberg.org/AdamWysokinski/NeuroAnalyzer.jl/src/branch/dev): a rolling release for NeuroAnalyzer developers, not for production use

-You can add NeuroAnalyzer.jl using Julia package manager, by typing:
+You can add NeuroAnalyzer using Julia package manager, by typing:

 ```Julia
 using Pkg